ffmaer/Sole-Blake/README.md

 SOLE-BLAKE Implementation
 ==========
-A Project for Basic Algorithms, Fall 2010

-Tengchao Zhou , New York University
+A Project for Basic Algorithms, Fall 2010, Tengchao Zhou, New York University

 The project mainly achieved five goals.
 * It has one-block overhead.